postsent/postsent.github.io/_pages/about.md

 **Notes:**

-All posts are baesd on the time written, pls double check based on ur time.
+All posts are based on the time written, pls double check based on ur time.
 Suggestions given based on my experience.
 Will do my best to reference the information I get.

 2021-12-23
-Due to some network issue in China, the chinese version is no longer maintained (Other platform is used instead).
+Due to some network issue in China, the chinese version is no longer maintained (Other platform is considered used instead).

 2021-12-31
 The initiative of this blog - the audience, is rather myself, just to reflect, OneNote always has been & will do but less entertaining.